 - Thinning of the lips

 I like to use the mattress analogy to explain why these things show up on your face over time.
-Let’s imagine your face is like a mattress.
-It has springs—your facial bones—and padding—fat that wraps around the springs.
-The sheets and blanket—your skin—sit on top of the springs and padding.
-As you age, and the springs and the padding start losing their spring and buoyancy, and the mattress hollows out.
-The sheets and blanket will wrinkle and follow the hollowing contour of the mattress!
+Let’s imagine that your face is like a mattress.
+It has springs (your facial bones) and padding (fat that wraps around the springs).
+The sheets and blanket (your skin) sit on top of the springs and padding.
+As you age, the springs and padding start losing their spring and buoyancy, and the mattress hollows out.
+The sheets and blanket will wrinkle and follow the hollow contour of the mattress!

 Putting the analogy aside, do you know what can be done to reverse or soften the physical signs of aging?
 Read on.